mdmusharruf13/nextjs-learning/nextjs-hw/README.md

 ### Dynamic Routes

 Dynamic routes in Next.js refer to a **feature** that allows you to create web pages with variable or dynamic parts in the URL.
 Instead of defining individual routes for every possible URL, you can create a single **route pattern** that matches a variety of dynamic values.
 This is extremely useful when you have pages that share a common structure but differ based on specific information in the URL.

+### Catch-All Routes

+In Next.js, the **[...foldername]** notation indicates that you are using a catch-all route, which allows you to capture multiple URL segments and treat them as a dynamic array of values.
+This is useful when you want to create dynamic routes that can handle varying numbers of URL segments.